- The average cost of car insurance in Alaska is $1,676 a year or $140 per month, based on our data analysis.

 Similarly, if you get a speeding ticket in Alaska, you’ll likely see an increase in your car insurance premium by up to 31% upon your policy renewal.
 Typically, you’ll pay more for three years.
 However, your rate increase also depends on state laws, your insurance company and your driving record.

-Here’s a breakdown of how much your car insurance rate goes up in Alaska following driving incidents:
+Here is how much your car insurance rate increases in Alaska after driving incidents:

 - Speeding ticket: Up to 31% increase